-Team Presentations: Students will be responsible for one team presentation during the semester, discussing how a Hollywood film illustrates concepts covered in class and in the textbook.
-Teams will consist of 4-5 members; the same groups in which students will take their team quizzes.
+Team Presentations: Students will be responsible for one team presentation during the semester, discussing how a Hollywood film illustrates concepts from a theory not covered in class.
+Teams will consist of 5-6 members; the same teams in which students will take their team quizzes.
 Quiz teams will be assigned randomly the theory that the team will cover.
 The team then will be given a list of films that exemplify the theory and will select one film from the list.